TMoek/TempStable/cran-comments.md

+#### Update TempStable 0.2.0

+## Test environment
+* local Windows 8.1, R 4.3.0 || Windows 8.1 R 4.2.2
+* using devtools::check_win_release()
+* using devtools::check_win_oldrelease()
+* using devtools::check_win_devel(), R 4.4
+* using devtools::check_mac_release()
+* using devtools::check_rhub(), which uses 3 different engines: 1 windows and 2
+  linux.

+## R CMD check results
+There were no ERRORs or WARNINGs.

+There were 2 new NOTEs:

+* checking CRAN incoming feasibility ...
+[8s/28s] NOTE
+  Maintainer: ‘Cedric Maximilian Juessen <cedric.juessen@vwl.uni-due.de>’ Possibly misspelled words in DESCRIPTION:
+  Bianchi (27:3, 28:3)
+  Hofert (33:3)

+  Those words are names.

+* checking for non-standard things in the check directory ...
+NOTE Found the following files/directories: ''NULL''

+  This note only appears with Windows.
+I did not find anything about it on the internet and could not fix it.

+There were 3 NOTEs, that have been there also with the previous versions:

+* checking HTML version of manual ...
+NOTE
+  Skipping checking HTML validation: no command 'tidy' found

+  This Note occurs only for Fedora Linux, R-devel, clang, gfortran.
+  The internet says that this note is due to a package being missing on the virtual machine.

+* checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+  'lastMiKTeXException'

+  This note appears only for devtools::check_rhub() (only on Windows, not Linux).
+  This note seems common on rhub windows (based on Github search which turns up many cran-comments mentioning this).
+  Once, I had this error with devtools::check_mac_release(), too.
+Then I deleted the function “\mathbb” in “\deqn” in my documentation for charTSS() and charCTS() and the note was gone.
+This notes seems to be related to using mathematical functions in the documentation.

+## Downstream dependencies

+There are no downstream dependencies yet (07.07.2023).
+Used tools::dependsOnPkgs(c("TempStable"), "all").

+#### Update TempStable 0.1.1

 ## The basis of this submission is a request for amendment by CRAN with a due date of 06.04.23
 The following points were criticised in TempStable 0.1.0, which I have dealt with as follows: